 Our School Values are:

-Our Intent, Implementation and Impact and our Spiritual, Moral, Cultural and Social Skills overview grid can be found here:
+Our Intent, Implementation and Impact statement, our Spiritual, Moral, Cultural and Social Skills overview grid, Mission Statement and School Prayer can all be found here:

 In 2017 we worked with 12 other Rochdale Church of England Primary Schools on a project called 'We are One.'
 The aim was to bring children together to show how we are united by common values.
 Also how these values unite different faiths, cultures and communities.